 LIVE ONLINE TRAINING!

-That’s right, we can now deliver the same high-quality training to your department remotely.
+We are now offering our traditional open-enrollment classes online, plus we can now deliver the high-quality customized training for your department on a contract basis remotely.

 Classes can be customized subject-matter wise and time-wise to meet your department’s needs!

-Best of all, training that just a few weeks ago may have been too costly because it could only be delivered live, may now be within your reach!
+Best of all, training that not that long ago may have been too costly because it could only be delivered live-in-person, may now be within your reach!

 Here are some of the topic areas: